Heat flux sensor: In-situ calibration

 FHF04SC is a self-calibrating version of the flexible FHF04 heat flux sensor.
-Sensors that are embedded in construction can sometimes be very troublesome to remove if they need to be re-calibrated (in a lab).
+Sensors that are embedded in construction can sometimes be very troublesome to remove if they need to be recalibrated (in a lab).
 Some sensors incorporate heaters in order to be able to leave the sensor in place while performing a re-calibration.

-While heat flux sensors are typically supplied with a sensitivity by the manufacturer, there are times and situations that call for a re-calibration of the sensor.
-Especially in building walls or envelopes the heat flux sensors cannot be removed after the initial installation or may be very difficult to reach.
+While heat flux sensors are typically supplied with a sensitivity by the manufacturer, there are times and situations that call for a recalibration of the sensor.
+Especially in building walls or envelopes, the heat flux sensors cannot be removed after the initial installation or may be very difficult to reach.
 In order to calibrate the sensor, some come with an integrated heater with specified characteristics.
-By applying a known voltage on and current through the heater, a controlled heat flux is provided which can be used to calculate the new sensitivity.
+By applying a known voltage on and current through the heater, a controlled heat flux is provided, which can be used to calculate the new sensitivity.

 Error sources

-The interpretation of measurement results of heat flux sensors is often done assuming that the phenomenon that is studied, is quasi-static and taking place in a direction transversal to the sensor surface.
+The interpretation of measurement results of heat flux sensors is often done assuming that the phenomenon that is studied is quasi-static and taking place in a direction transversal to the sensor surface.

 Dynamic effects and lateral fluxes are possible error sources.